Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Summary and Conclusions

-\item[$\bullet$] The average \HIdef and \Htwodef parameters increase with local densities.
-The HI-deficiency is also anti-correlated with distances $d_{\rm fil}$ and $d_{\rm cluster}$.
-The fraction of gas deficient galaxies, in majority ETGs, as well as gas the average deficiency parameters, both in HI and in H$_2$, significantly increase from the field, filaments, to Virgo clusters (Sect.~\ref{sec:gasdef_density}).
+\item[$\bullet$] The average \HIdef\ and \Htwodef\ parameters increase with increasing local density.
+Also, HI-deficiency is anti-correlated with distances $d_{\rm fil}$ and $d_{\rm cluster}$.
+The fraction of gas-deficient galaxies, which are mostly ETGs, as well as the average deficiency parameters, both in HI and in H$_2$, significantly increase from the field, to filaments, to the Virgo cluster (Sect.~\ref{sec:gasdef_density}, { Fig.~\ref{fig:HI_H2_def_plots_comparison}}).

 \end{itemize}